Brent Celek: 2015 season

-Despite Ertz's receiving ability, Celek remained the Eagles #1 tight end due to his superior blocking ability.
+Celek remained the Eagles' starting tight end to start the 2015 season.
 Similarly to 2014, Celek had an uneventful start, only getting one catch on one target for six yards in three games.
 However, in a Week 4 divisional matchup against the Redskins, he scored his first touchdown of the season on a 10-yard catch and run from new quarterback Sam Bradford.
 Celek followed it up with 3 catches for 44 yards and another touchdown against the Saints.
 Celek only caught 2 passes for 11 yards in a game against the Panthers, and against the Cowboys he caught no passes.
 Celek did, however, make a crucial block on Dallas' defensive end Greg Hardy in overtime that allowed Bradford to throw the game-winning touchdown.
 Celek exploded onto the scene with 4 catches for 134 yards in a week 10 matchup against the Miami Dolphins, followed by 7 catches for 79 yards against the Buccaneers, and 2 catches for 10 yards and a touchdown against the Lions.
 Mark Sanchez started 2 of these games, and played in all 3, although Bradford threw 3 of Celek's 4 catches against Miami.
 Despite having only 35 targets, 8th on the team, Celek finished the year with 27 catches for 398 yards (3rd on the team) and 3 touchdowns (T-2nd on the team).

 On January 26, 2016, Celek signed a three-year contract extension with the Eagles for $13 million, with $6 million guaranteed.

 2016 season

-He played in all 16 games with 8 starts, recording 14 receptions for 155 yards, but no touchdowns for the first time in his career.
+Celek played in all 16 games with 8 starts, recording 14 receptions for 155 yards.
+He was mainly used as a blocking specialist.

 2017 season

-Celek played in all 16 games and recorded career lows in catches and yards with 13 receptions for 130 yards, but did catch a touchdown.
-This was due to a larger role that Zach Ertz played in the tight end position, and Celek was relegated to back-up and would be rotated occasionally to keep Ertz rested.
+During the 2017 regular season, Celek recorded 13 receptions for 130 yards.
 Celek earned his first championship ring when the Eagles defeated the New England Patriots in Super Bowl LII by a score of 41-33; although he did not have any catches in the game, Celek did make a key block that allowed running back LeGarrette Blount to score a touchdown during the second quarter.

 On March 13, 2018, Celek was released by the Eagles.